christina-bel/weather_app/README.md

 # weather_app

-App shows current weather of the chosen city using BLoC state management
+App shows current weather of the chosen city using BLoC state management and Easy localization.

 ## Project Requirements
 App should let users